schectma/vuln-bank-467_W26/README.md

 ### Resetting the Database

-A **Reset Database** button on the landing page wipes all user created data and re-seeds the database with the default accounts and test data from `seed_data.sql`.
+A **Reset Database** button on the landing page and in the admin control panel wipes all user created data and re-seeds the database with the default accounts and test data from `seed_data.sql`.
 This is useful after testing exploits that modify or corrupt data.

 ### Exploring Vulnerabilities